 SO, what we’re really talking about here is networking.

-This is the third newsletter in a row we’ve hit on this topic, but that wouldn’t be the case if it weren’t important.
+This is not the first time (there have been plenty!) we’ve hit on this topic, but that wouldn’t be the case if it weren’t important.
 Networking is also covered in a lot business (other than the comedy or speaking biz) training seminars.
 That’s how a lot of companies stay in business.
 They network to gain new customers.

 Comedians and speakers should also network to get bookings.